 There's a pragma to enable it, but SQLite pragmas are hardly the most elegant feature to lock basic functionality behind, and even worse, this doesn't stay set as a configuration.
 You have to do it every time you connect to the database.
 Yes, I tested that.

-SQLite does not support ALTER COLUMN operations.
-As a result there are a lot of simple changes for which you have to recreate the table and transfer over all the data.
+SQLite does not support ALTER COLUMN operations, so there are a lot of simple changes for which you have to recreate the table and transfer over all the data.

 No time data types¶

 The consensus around seems to be that SQLite is great software and a really good choice for things that don't particularly need client/server model or obscure advanced features.
-My impression is that SQLite is a poor choice for almost anything that plans to become big.
-I would still recommend it for learning or teaching SQL (which people have mentioned) since the installation and usage is a snap, or for mock/testing tasks or super small-scale stuff with no intention to grow in complexity like this site has and will.
+My impression is that it's a poor choice for almost everything where you would want an SQL database in the first place.
+I would still recommend it for learning SQL (which people have mentioned), throwaway applications, or extremely small-scale stuff.
 But Postgres's setup really isn't that bad.
 It's 3 additional commands to get it set up as a service on FreeBSD.